Project ASPIRE

 Service Learning

 All ASPIRE scholars will complete at least 40 hours of service learning in partnership with organizations that serve individuals with autism in the community and in providing transition support to older students with autism and other high support needs in post-secondary educational settings.
 These include parent advocacy organizations, centers for assistive technology, and community-based inclusive programs.
 Current scholars have volunteered with organizations such as Cal State East Bay's College Link Program,Think by the Bay, and Creativity Lab.
-As well as outside community organizations such as Friends of Children with Special Needs, Parents Helping Parents, The Center for Accessible Technology, and others.
+As well as outside community organizations such as Friends of Children with Special Needs, Parents Helping Parents, Center for Accessible Technology, and others.

 Scholarship